Technology & Engineering

 - Design & Drawing for Production may be substituted for the Art/Music requirement for any high school student.

-- World of Technology and Principles of Engineering may be used to fulfill the third year math or science requirement.
+- Principles of Engineering may be used to fulfill the third year math or science requirement.
 Please see counselor for required paperwork prior to start of class.

 ---|---|